evolvingstuff/vdw2/content/posts/covid-vaccination-problems-1000-x-worse-than-thalidomide.md

 * "It appeared to be a heartfelt apology….well delivered….but presented by a politician so ignorant and ill-informed that he cannot see a pharmaceutical catastrophe a  **thousand times greater**  unfolding before his very eyes right now."

-* "It has taken 60 years for an apology to be given to the people harmed by thalidomide.  **<span style="color:orange;">How long will it take before an apology is given to the people harmed by the COVID-19 “vaccines”?</span>**
+* "It has taken 60 years for an apology to be given to the people harmed by thalidomide.  **<span style="color:#060;">How long will it take before an apology is given to the people harmed by the COVID-19 “vaccines”?</span>**

 ---